-Please be sure to visit www.irs.gov for your specific filing requirements.
+Please visit the "Do I Need to File a Tax Return" page on www.irs.gov for your specific filing requirements.

-Your best source is a publication created by the IRS called Tax Benefits for Education, Publication 970, found at www.irs.gov/pub/irs-pdf/p970.pdf.
+Your best source is a publication created by the IRS called Tax Benefits for Education: Information Center, found at: https://www.irs.gov/uac/Tax-Benefits-for-Education:-Information-Center.

 1. The Lifetime Learning Tax Credit is an educational credit of up to $2,000 that can help to reduce your taxes.
 Your eligibility is based on the cost of tuition and fees for the current tax year.

 2. Tuition and Fees Deduction: This deduction is taken as an adjustment to your income and may be beneficial if you cannot benefit from the Lifetime Learning Credit because your income is too high.
 (This benefit cannot be used with the Lifetime Learning Credit and is usually less advantageous.)

 3. Student Loan Interest Deduction is a deduction for paying your student loan interest on time.
 It only applies to borrowers who are in repayment and obligated to pay interest.